Director of Flight For Life Colorado

 Jeremy DeWall, MD, NRP, has been a Nationally Registered paramedic since 1998 with previously working as a full time paramedic in ground transport as well as a flight physician / paramedic with Flight For Life in Wisconsin.
 He completed his undergraduate degree at the University of Wisconsin - Milwaukee prior to completing his medical degree and emergency medicine residency at the Medical College of Wisconsin in 2010.
 Dr. DeWall currently practices as a board-certified emergency medicine physician at Penrose - St. Francis Hospitals in Colorado Springs, Colorado.
 In addition, he is the medical director for over 25 EMS services ranging from aeromedical services, EMS education services, tactical EMS services, and urban and wilderness services throughout the Pikes Peak Region.
 He is also the medical director for Pikes Peak Community College Emergency Medical Services programs and is a clinical faculty member the the University of Colorado Medical College.

-Dr. Brian Shields, born and raised in Ohio, is the medical director for our Denver and Summit County bases, and oversees the clinical practices of our crewmembers at Saint Anthony Central Hospital and Saint Anthony Summit Medical Center bases.
-Brian was the former medical director of the Saint Anthony Central Emergency Room, before becoming the north state medical director in March of 2009.
+Dr. Brian Shields, born and raised in Ohio, is the medical director for our Denver and Summit County bases, and oversees the clinical practices of our crew members at St. Anthony Hospital and St. Anthony Summit Medical Center bases.
+Dr. Shields the north state medical Flight For Life Colorado Medical Director since March, 2009.